tonyslowdown/deep-features/NOTES.md

   - Transfer learning
 	- using deep features
 	  - other sklearn classifiers
+	  - Upload same train-test set to metamind and test how it does using api
 	  - tensorflow retraining - https://www.tensorflow.org/versions/master/how_tos/image_retraining/index.html#training-on-your-own-categories
-		- modify add_evaluation_step method to use f1_score with average='micro'
-	- retrain entire inception-v3 network
+  - Retrain entire v3 network? - not for udacity capstone (need server, laptop will fry)
-  - use dato, caffe pretrained networks
+  - Caffe pretrained networks - not for udacity capstone (no time)
-  - Upload same train-test set to metamind and test how it does using api - write up comparison
+  - Create android app that recommends restaurants - yelp api?

 - Tech stack
+  - android - submit for udacity capstone
+  - ios app?
-  - cassandra/lucene
+  - cassandra/lucene?
   - angular2.0?
-  - android/ios apps
-  - web server
+  - web server?
 	- django
 	- golang